itscodenation/flw2-trivia-20-21-starter/README.md

 ### Goal 2: Add functionality so that when the user clicks on an answer choice, the correct answer appears.

+- [ ] Using `useState` in `<App />`, create a state variable to keep track of which answer choice the user clicks.
-- [ ] Inside the map function for the Answer components, add an event handler that updates the state of `isAnswered` to be the choice that the user clicks.
+  - [ ] Inside the map function for the Answer components, add an event handler that updates the state to be the choice that the user clicks.
   - [ ] HINT: Use props to pass down the state from `<App />`.
   - [ ] HINT: Don't forget to pass your `onClick` down as a prop as well.
 - [ ] Inside `<App />` (below state and above return), write a conditional that checks if the answer clicked is the correct answer.